juanimoli/workflow-energy/backend/README.email.md

-# Email Setup with Resend.com
+# Email Setup with Nodemailer

-This backend uses **Resend.com** for sending password reset emails and other notifications.
+This backend uses **Nodemailer** for sending password reset emails and other notifications via SMTP (Gmail compatible).

 ## Quick Setup